Jerome Wiesner: Space program

-Before Kennedy took office, Wiesner chaired a task force which issued a report to the President-elect on January 10, 1961, warning of "inadequate planning and direction" and "the lack of outstanding scientists and engineers" in its space efforts, and expressing his opposition to manned space flight, saying that Project Mercury "exaggerated the value of that aspect of space activity where we are less likely to achieve success.
+Before Kennedy took office, Wiesner chaired a task force which issued a report to the President-elect on January 10, 1961, warning of "inadequate planning and direction" and "the lack of outstanding scientists and engineers" in its space efforts, and expressing his opposition to crewed space flight, saying that Project Mercury "exaggerated the value of that aspect of space activity where we are less likely to achieve success.
 We should stop advertising Mercury as our major objective in space activities."

-The Wiesner Report, as it was called, outlined to Kennedy Wiesner's advice to not continue with the manned space program, Project Mercury.
+The Wiesner Report, as it was called, outlined to Kennedy Wiesner's advice to not continue with the crewed space program, Project Mercury.
 The President's Science Advisory Committee highlighted the skepticism of the scientific elite about sending humans into space.
 Wiesner was not concerned with the political aspects that others in Kennedy's administration were.
 Wiesner believed that the space program would continue making scientific advancements even without man.
 Also, he highlighted the disaster that would come out of a failure to place a man into orbit or causing the death of an astronaut, saying it "would create a situation of serious national embarrassment".
 These two points were among the many reasons Wiesner did not want to send man into space.

 When NASA decided in June 1962 on Lunar Orbit Rendezvous as the strategy for its Apollo program to meet Kennedy's goal of landing men on the Moon by the end of the 1960s, Wiesner had created a Space Vehicle Panel, chaired by Nicolas Golovin, to monitor and second-guess NASA.
 The SVP forced NASA to defend its decision to develop the Saturn V launch vehicle and a Lunar Excursion Module, delaying its announcement news conference to July 11, and causing NASA Administrator James E. Webb to hedge by calling the decision tentative, keeping the Earth-orbit rendezvous and direct-ascent methods as possible backups, but still maintaining, "We find that by adding one vehicle to those already under development, namely, the lunar excursion vehicle, we have an excellent opportunity to accomplish this mission with a shorter time span, with a saving of money, and with equal safety to any other modes."

 But Golovin and Wiesner kept up the pressure, Wiesner at one point making the disagreement public during a two-day September visit by the President to Marshall Space Flight Center.
 Wiesner blurted out "No, that's no good," in front of the press, during a presentation by Marshall Director Wernher von Braun.
 Webb jumped in and defended von Braun, until Kennedy ended the squabble by stating that the matter was "still subject to final review."
 Webb held firm, as NASA issued a request for proposal to candidate LEM contractors.
 Wiesner finally relented, unwilling to settle the dispute once and for all in Kennedy's office, because of the President's involvement with the October Cuban Missile Crisis, and fear of Kennedy's support for Webb.
 NASA announced the selection of Grumman as the LEM contractor in November 1962.